Seiya Suzuki Preview, Player Props: Cubs vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is No. 1 in the league with a collective 9.5 strikeouts per nine innings.
+- The Braves pitching staff is second in the league with a collective 9.5 strikeouts per nine innings.

-- The Braves have the 14th-ranked team ERA among all MLB pitching staffs (4.13).
+- The Braves' 4.14 team ERA ranks 14th among all MLB pitching staffs.

+- Vines (1-0) gets the start for the Braves, his second of the season.

-- In his most recent appearance on Wednesday against the Philadelphia Phillies, the right-hander went 3 2/3 innings, giving up four earned runs while surrendering three hits.
+- In his most recent time out -- in relief on Friday -- the right-hander threw 3 1/3 innings against the Washington Nationals, giving up three earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.